michaelshehata/michaelshehata/README.md

-## Hi there 👋
+## Hello there 👋
-19 Year Old Computer Science Student
+I'm a 19 Year Old Computer Science Student at the University of East Anglia